From Evidence to Verdict: An Agent-Based Forensic Framework for AI-Generated Image Detection: Introduction

 \section{Introduction}

-In recent years, image generative models such as GLIDE~\cite{NDRSMMSC21}, Imagen~\cite{SCSLWDGAMLSHFN22}, DALL·E 2~\cite{RDNCC22}, and Stable Diffusion~\cite{RBLEO22}, have advanced rapidly.
-They can synthesize photorealistic images from natural language in seconds~\cite{HJA20,RBLEO22,SCSLWDGAMLSHFN22}.
-However, the realism of AI-generated images has raised serious societal concerns.
-Because AI-generated images can now easily fool human observers, malicious actors are increasingly leveraging them to spread disinformation and impersonate individuals~\cite{SWAZ23}.
-For example, during the 2024 U.S. presidential election cycle, sophisticated deepfakes (i.e., AI-generated images or videos that convincingly fabricate real people or events) have appeared in campaign ads and on social media, which potentially manipulate public opinions and disrupt the voting behaviors~\cite{AP_News_2023}.
-Beyond elections, AI-generated images also introduce broader risks~\cite{SWAZ23,V20}, including misinformation and privacy infringement.
+Recent years have witnessed rapid advancements in image generative models, ranging from early works such as GLIDE~\cite{NDRSMMSC21}, Imagen~\cite{SCSLWDGAMLSHFN22}, DALL·E 2~\cite{RDNCC22}, and Stable Diffusion~\cite{RBLEO22} to more recent foundation models including HunyuanImage~\cite{CCCCCDDGGGo25} and Qwen-Image~\cite{WLZLGYYBXCCTZWYYCLLZMWNCCPQWWYWFXWZZWCL25}.
+They can synthesize photorealistic images from natural language in seconds.
+However, the realism of AI-generated images has raised serious societal concerns, as they can be used for disinformation, impersonation, and privacy infringement, undermining public trust~\cite{SWAZ23,V20}.
 In response to these risks, substantial research has been devoted to the detection of AI-generated images.
-Current methodologies can be generally classified into two main categories: traditional machine learning classifiers and advanced approaches leveraging large vision language models (VLMs).
+Current methodologies can be generally classified into two main categories: traditional machine learning classifiers and approaches leveraging large vision-language models (VLMs).

-\textbf{Traditional machine learning classifiers} typically rely on training convolutional neural networks (CNNs) or transformer-based models to distinguish between real and fake images~\cite{WWZOE20,ZXLQZ24,WBZWHCL23,CPNV24,BLYXLHC23}.
+Traditional machine learning classifiers typically rely on training convolutional neural networks (CNNs) or transformer-based models to distinguish between real and fake images~\cite{WWZOE20,ZXLQZ24,WBZWHCL23,CPNV24,BLYXLHC23}.
 Early studies reveal that AI-generated images tend to exhibit shared low-level artifacts, allowing detectors trained on labeled images to identify them~\cite{WWZOE20,SLYZ22}.
 For example, DE-FAKE~\cite{SLYZ22} trains a set of classifiers on AI-generated and real images to learn AI-specific artifacts.
-However, these works often depend on a limited number of training datasets with fake images produced by only a few specific generative models, which makes them prone to \emph{generalizability} issues: they perform well on seen data but struggle to generalize to unseen images from new generative models~\cite{ZLWSJYDSWJ25,WDWJYZZQXZM25}.
-They also often lack \textit{explainability}: most models act as black boxes, producing binary outputs without offering human-interpretable justifications~\cite{LLWLWRL24,ZLWSJYDSWJ25}.
+While effective under controlled settings, such approaches often struggle to generalize to unseen generative models and provide limited insight into how individual cues contribute to the final decision~\cite{ZLWSJYDSWJ25,WDWJYZZQXZM25,LLWLWRL24}.